enzorooschqueiroz/enzorooschqueiroz/README.md

 ## Hello There 👋
 - 🌙 Garantindo um futuro com Desenvolvimento
 - 🐉 Atualmente estou estudando HTML & Python
-- 🕸️ Básico entendimento de Cibersecuriy
+- 🕸️ Básico entendimento de Cibersecurity
 - ⚡"You don't have to be great to start, but you have to start to be great"
 ## Minhas Tecnologias :
 <div>